jamiefromtheworld/jamiefromtheworld/README.md

 - I’m interested in film, mathematics, and code
-- I’m currently learning code from the free online Harvard class
+- Junior in HS
 - How to reach me...
-Discord: jamiefromtheworld#5652 instagram: moneyhaver473
+Instagram: 206.jamie

 <!---
 jamiefromtheworld/jamiefromtheworld is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.